-- 22. Each Participant should limit the capacity of its purse-seine fleet targeting species covered by the Convention consistent with the objective of this Plan and the Resolution on Fleet Capacity. - 23.
-The Permanent Working Group on Fleet Capacity will, by 1 January 2006, evaluate the necessity and feasibility of a reduction plan to achieve the target level of well volume, with a target date for implementation to be determined by the Commission.
+- 22. Each Participant should limit the capacity of its purse-seine fleet operating in the EPO consistent with the objective of this Plan and the Resolution on Fleet Capacity. - 23.
+The Permanent Working Group on Fleet Capacity will evaluate the necessity and feasibility of a reduction plan to achieve the target level of well volume by 1 January 2006.

 5.1.2.
-Longline fleets and other fleets
+Other fleets

-24. The Permanent Working Group on Fleet Capacity will develop mechanisms to limit the capacity of longline and other fleets targeting species covered by the Convention using gears other than purse seinesand propose target levels for such fleets and a reduction plan to achieve them.
-4
+24. The Permanent Working Group on Fleet Capacity will develop mechanisms to limit the capacity of fleets fishing for tunas using gears other than purse seines, and if it considers appropriate, propose target levels for such fleets and a reduction plan to achieve them.